DataDog/documentation/content/en/synthetics/guide/api_test_timing_variations.md

 The metrics collected by Synthetics measure the following timings :

-1. Redirection time
+**1. Redirection time**

 The `synthetics.http.redirect.time` metric measures the total time spent in redirects.
 All other network timings (DNS resolution, TCP connection, etc.) correspond to the last request.
-For example, if an HTTP test (that has the **Follow Redirects** option turned on) first loads page A in 35 ms in total, which redirects to page B that loads in 40ms in total, which redirects to page C, the redirect timing equals 35+40=75 ms. The load of page C is then split among the various timings (DNS resolution, TCP connection, etc.).
+For example, if an HTTP test (that has the **Follow Redirects** option turned on) first loads page A in 35 ms in total, which redirects to page B that loads in 40ms in total, which redirects to page C, the redirect timing equals 35 + 40 = 75 ms. The load of page C is then split among the various timings (DNS resolution, TCP connection, etc.).

 The `synthetics.http.redirect.time` metric is only measured if redirects occur during the Synthetics HTTP test run.

-2. DNS resolution time
+**2. DNS resolution time**

 The `*.dns.time` metrics and the `synthetics.dns.response.time` measure the time spent resolving the domain name.
 Synthetics API tests use common DNS servers for domain name resolution, such as the public Google and CloudFlare DNS as well as some internal AWS and Azure ones.
 These can be overridden when using [**private locations**][2] or [**DNS tests**][3].